Frequently Asked Questions

-We’re supporting the Government’s recommendations to encourage physical distancing by reinstating tools in our stores to help people create space between themselves and others, and our team.
-These include markings on floors, perspex screens at checkout, using the shopping trolley as a tool and closing off every second checkout and every second self-service checkout - supported by good hygiene practices.
+We’re supporting the Government’s recommendations to encourage physical distancing by using tools in our stores to help people create space between themselves and others, and our team.
+These include markings on floors, using the shopping trolley as a tool - supported by good hygiene practices.

 The safety of our team and our customers is our main priority and we have a number of measures in place to help prevent the spread of the virus.
 These include:

 - Maintaining our comprehensive food quality and hygiene standards across the store

 - A detailed cleaning programme in our stores every day, supported by increased cleaning across high traffic areas.

 - Signs in stores to encourage good hygiene and care for each other